Number Two in the State Department to visit China, and the highest-ranking trip under Biden.

 The US has openly accused Beijing of carrying out the major Microsoft Exchange hack in March and issued a business alert warning of risks in Hong Kong since last week.
 Due to reports of forced labor, the US Senate voted to ban imports from the Xinjiang province.

-On Tuesday, China blasted what it dubbed the US’s “fabricated” campaign, in which the US gathered partners, including NATO, to condemn alleged cyber attacks by the Asian giant.

 Sherman is now on a tour of Japan, South Korea, and Mongolia throughout Asia.
-There is a State Department.
-Brief News from Washington Newsday.
+The fact that China was not included in the State Department’s announcement of her trip last week aroused eyebrows, implying that the two sides were still negotiating whether she should come.